 - Create a Separate Trivia Experience for each "round."
 First, create a separate Trivia Experience for each round and name the Trivia Experience accordingly. (e.g. "Trivia Round 1", "Trivia Round 2", "Trivia Bonus Round", etc.)

 - Link Separate Trivia Games Under Multi-Game Rankings.
 In each Trivia Game's green Settings tab, enable the additional Trivia Experiences you want to include in the overall scoring in the Multi-Game Trivia Rankings settings.
 In this example you would add all of the above trivia round Experiences we created so that they are included in the Multi-Game Trivia Rankings.

 Now, when you play through each Trivia Game, you can show the current round's score by enabling Show Rankings Leaderboard (R).
 You can then show the overall multi-round score, by enabling Show Multi-Game Rankings (M).
 In this example, you could play through each trivia round (i.e. Trivia Experience) until the last question.
 Then you could show the final score of this round and then the overall multi-game cumulative score.
 Or you could save the overall score until the end of the final round and skip configuring and enabling Multi-Game Rankings on the early trivia rounds and only use it for the final round.

 Connecting Players To Different Trivia Rounds Easily

-Use the Experience Warp feature to easily "jump" your current and future players from one Trivia Round/Experience to another.
-This feature lets you select any of your other Experiences (i.e. Trivia Rounds) to instantly "warp" your players.
-Upon reaching the end of one Trivia Round/Experience and showing the final score for the round (Show Rankings - R) and the overall score (Multi-Game Trivia Rankings - M), you can then trigger an Experience Warp to automatically "jump" your players to the next round without them having to enter in a new Experience Code or URL.
+Use the Next Round feature to easily "move" your current and future players from one Trivia Round/Experience to another.
+This feature lets you select any of your other Experiences (i.e. Trivia Rounds) to instantly move your players.
+Upon reaching the end of one Trivia Round/Experience and showing the final score for the round (Show Rankings - R) and the overall score (Multi-Game Trivia Rankings - M), you can then trigger the Next Round to automatically move your players to the next round without them having to enter in a new Experience Code or URL.